Aashi-ghub/Infraclininc/backend/ROLE_INFRASTRUCTURE.md

 - **Endpoint**: `GET /substructures?project_id={project_id}&structure_id={structure_id}`
 - **Required Role**: Any authenticated user with project access

+#### Update Substructure Assignment
+- **Endpoint**: `PUT /substructures/{substructure_id}/assignment`
+- **Required Role**: Admin, Project Manager
+- **Description**: Updates the assignment of a geological log to a substructure.
+This is the only endpoint that should be used to manage substructure assignments.
+Do not attempt to update substructure_id through the geological log update endpoint.

 ### User Assignment (Admin Only)

 #### Assign Users to Project